Find Affordable College Courses

 The average amount in student loans that design majors at SVA take out while working on their Bachelor's Degree is $27,034.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $911.

-Full Design & Applied Arts at School of Visual Arts Report
+Read full report on Design & Applied Arts at School of Visual Arts

-Maryland Institute College of Art did quite well in this year’s ranking of the most popular places for design and applied arts students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the large city of Baltimore, MICA is a private not-for-profit college with a small student population.
+Maryland Institute College of Art came in at #6 in this year’s edition of the Most Popular Design & Applied Arts Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the city of Baltimore, MICA is a private not-for-profit school with a small student population.

 Of the 154 students majoring in design at MICA, 23% are male and 77% are female.